-• The Approved Vendor and/or their subcontractors/installers/agents must pay eligible trainee(s) for time spent on each project at a rate consistent with the company's wage for employees in similar positions and at similar levels of experience, except in case of Eligible Job Trainees that are employed on a prevailing wage project to perform "construction," as defined in the Prevailing Wage Act (820 ILCS 130/2), for which such Eligible Job Trainees may be paid not less than the applicable prevailing wage rate for their labor classification and the project's location.
+- The Approved Vendor and/or their subcontractors/installers/agents must pay eligible trainee(s) for time spent on each project at a rate consistent with the company's wage for employees in similar positions and at similar levels of experience, except in case of Eligible Job Trainees that are employed on a prevailing wage project to perform "construction," as defined in the Prevailing Wage Act (820 ILCS 130/2), for which such Eligible Job Trainees may be paid not less than the applicable prevailing wage rate for their labor classification and the project's location. - The Approved Vendor and/or their subcontractor/installer/agent's insurance must cover the employment of the eligible training hires, including temporary hires. - The Approved Vendor and/or their subcontractors/installers/agents must track the work hours of eligible trainees and any other employee performing work on each ILSFA project.